vedderb/vesc_pkg/tnt/README.md

 ### Default Settings
 Default settings are based on 20s battery, Hypercore (Future Motion motor), and Little Focer v3.1 set up.
 Here are more details on the default settings:

-* Pitch Tune - The default pitch tune is a simple beginner tune using only TNT Cfg->Acceleration kp0, kp rate, current 1 and pitch 1.
+* Pitch Tune - The default pitch tune is what I have been riding
-  * For a trick or trail tune you will want a lower kp0 and gradually increasing pitch angles and currents.
+  * Increase and decrease Mahoney kp from 1 to 1.5 to find your preference
+  * Increase or decrease currents 2 and 3 to tighten and loosen the tune
+  * Increase or decrease Pitch Rate Kp to adjust nose stiffness
   * See TNT Cfg->Braking for an example trail riding tune.
 * Roll Tune - The default roll tune is very loose and moderate for easy, deep carving.
   * To make the roll tighter and more race-like, decrease Level 2 Roll Angle.